shariq1989/cookbook/content/recipe/bhuna_gosht.md

 #### What main ingredients do I need for this meal?

-* Gosht: In Hindi, "gosht" means meat, but more often than not, in Indian and Pakistani cuisine, gosht refers to goat or lamb; we prefer goat for this dish.
+* Gosht: In Hindi, gosht means meat, but more often than not, in Indian and Pakistani cuisine, gosht refers to goat or lamb; we prefer goat for this dish.

 * Onions: Thinly slice the onions and use a lot of them.

-* Whole Spices: We use boriya chilis, bay leaves, whole cinnamon stick, cloves, black peppercorns, green cardamom, black cardamom, and then stir in ground nutmeg since we don't often have whole nutmeg on hand.
+* Whole Spices: We use boriya chilis, bay leaves, whole cinnamon stick, cloves, black peppercorns, green cardamom, black cardamom, and then stir in ground nutmeg since whole nutmeg is difficult to come by.

 #### What equipment do I need to make this recipe?